 5 Ways to Enjoy a Taylor Park Vacation this Summer!

 The most used and easiest of these mountain passes is Cottonwood Pass from Buena Vista.
-Currently (2017) this road is closed while the Gunnison County side is straightened and paved.
-It should be back open no later than Summer 2019.
-You can get the latest updates on openings on our Getting Here page.
 With the exception of Cumberland Pass from Pitkin, the rest of the passes are high-clearance 4×4 roads.

-If a trip to Taylor Park, the Taylor Reservoir, or Taylor Canyon are on your tick list this year, here are five ways to get the most out of your vacation.
+If a trip to Taylor Park, the Taylor Reservoir or Taylor Canyon is on your tick list this year, here are five ways to get the most out of your vacation.

 1. Rent a Cabin or Camp

 There’s nothing quite like rolling out of bed in the morning and opening your eyes to a fantastic sunrise.
-Since Taylor Park itself is so flat and open (that’s what a park describes in Colorado) it’s easy to find a place to take in both the sunrises and sunsets without having to leave your RV or cabin.
-For cabins in Taylor Park and Taylor Canyon you can check out our partner pages to search through lodging.
-Places like 3 Rivers, The Almont Resort, and Harmel’s are down in the canyon.
+Since Taylor Park itself is so flat and open (that’s what a park describes in Colorado), it’s easy to find a place to take in both the sunrises and sunsets without having to leave your RV or cabin.
+For cabins in Taylor Park and Taylor Canyon, search through lodging options.
+Places like 3 Rivers, The Almont Resort and Harmel’s are down in the canyon.
 The Taylor Park Trading Post and the small town of Tincup are your best bet for cabins in the upper park.

 Camping is limited to designated campgrounds in the Taylor area.
-These campgrounds range from public to private, and primitive to full-hookups.
-Most of them, especially in the canyon and above the reservoir have great fishing access to the river.
+These campgrounds range from public to private, and from primitive to full-hookups.
+Most of them, especially in the canyon and above the reservoir, have great fishing access to the river.

 day use areas and campgrounds gunnison crested butte taylor parkClick for Larger Image